gitops-jml/gitops/README.md

 - look at  [cluster-configs.yaml](./argo/config/console/cluster-configs.yaml) that defines the sources (yaml manifests) and destination (ocp cluster)
 - create a new ArcoCD application from this file\
 `cd gitops; oc apply -f argo/config/console/cluster-configs.yaml`
 - look at the new Application in ArgoCD console.
-It's status should be Out Of Sync, because the target resources don't existe and the synchronization is Manual
+It's status should be Out Of Sync, because the target resources don't exist yet and the synchronization mode is Manual
 ![Image](./images/ConsoleApp.jpg)
-- sync the application using the Sync button and wait for Synced status.
+- sync the application using the Sync button and wait for the Synced status.
 Then verifiy that a new link to ARgoCd documentation is added to the OCP console
 ![Image](./images/ConsoleLink.jpg)